 An employee who works an average of twenty or more hours a week and who is a spouse of a military service member may take up to fifteen days of unpaid leave while the military service members is on leave from deployment, or before and up to deployment, during times of military conflict declared by the President or Congress.
 An employee must provide Human Resources with notice of their intent to take leave within five business days of receiving official notice of leave from deployment or of an impending call to duty.
-Leave will run concurrently with FMLA leaves for deployment of a family member.
+If applicable, this leave will run concurrentlyconcurrent with FMLA leaves for deployment of a family member.

-N. Medical Leave of Absence (non FMLA)
+M.O.
+Medical Leave of Absence (non FMLA)